anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 ## Course structure

-For the first two or three weeks of the course, we will have synchronous lectures and class time will be on Fridays from 9:00am to 11:50am.
-In the subsequent weeks, we will have asynchronous (pre-class) lectures and a synchronous workshop-style class that meets on Fridays from 9:00am to 10:00am.
-Weekly homework will consist of students working through the lectures on their own, a modest amount of required reading, and weekly problem sets completed in groups of three.
+__Overview__.
+For the first two or three weeks of the course, we will have synchronous lectures and class time that will take all or most of the allotted Friday 9:00am to 11:50am time.
+In the subsequent weeks, students will only be required to attend the Friday synchronous zoom class from 9AM-10AM.
+However, the instructor will continue lecturing until all material for the week has been covered.
+All lectures will be recorded.
+Weekly work students are expected to do outside of class time will consist of students working through lecture material on their own, a modest amount of required reading, and weekly problem sets completed in groups of three.

-1. __Asynchronous (pre-class) lectures__.
-Weekly asynchronous lectures will be posted on the course website with the expectation that students work through the lecture in advance of our weekly synchronous class meeting.
-Lecture materials will consist of three types of resources: first, detailed lecture slides (PDF or HTML) with sample code; second, short videos (e.g., 15 to 30 total minutes per week) that provide a high-level discussion of important and/or challenging concepts from the lecture slides, but not a line-by-line recitation of the lecture; and, third, the .Rmd file that created the PDF/HTML lecture slides.
+__Asynchronous course materials__.
+Asynchronous course materials for each week will focus on the topic for that week (e.g., "creating variables").
+Course materials will consist of three types of resources: first, detailed lecture slides (PDF or HTML) with sample code; second, video lecture of the instructor working through these slides (recorded on the pevious Friday); and, third, the ".Rmd" file that created the PDF/HTML lecture slides.
 This .Rmd file will contain all "code chunks" and links to all data utilized in the lecture.
-Thus, students will be able to "learn by doing" in that they can run R code on their own computer while they work through lecture materials on their own.
+Thus, students will  "learn by doing" in that they will run R code on their own computer while they work through lecture materials on their own.

-1. __Synchronous workshop-style class meetings.__ We will have one synchronous class meeting per week.
-Typically, these meetings will begin with a discussion of concepts students found difficult or confusing from the lecture materials.
-The bulk of class time will be devoted to students working in groups on a substantive activity posed by the instructor.
-While students work in groups, the instructor and teaching assistants will visit each group to answer questions and talk through ideas.
-We will not be recording these synchronous sessions to respect student privacy.
+**Example of weekly work flow**:

+- Friday 10/15/21 9AM-11:50AM synchronous class
+  - Ozan lectures about "Pipes, dplyr, and variable creation"
+  - students only required to attend zoom from 9AM-10AM
+- Prior to Friday 10/22/21 9AM-11:50AM synchronous class
+  - students work through "Pipes, dplyr, and variable creation" course materials
+    - **important**: run code on your own in the ".Rmd" file
+  - do any additional required reading (very modest)
+  - complete problem set about "Pipes, dplyr, and variable creation" with your problem set group
+- Friday 10/22/21 9AM-11:50AM synchronous class
+  - Ozan lectures about "processing across rows"
+  - students only required to attend zoom from 9AM-10AM

 ## How to succeed in this class